What is a Proxy Server?

 I strongly recommend against using free public proxies.
 If you absolutely must, then only connect to websites and services using HTTPS.
 And never use a public proxy that bans the use of HTTPS.
 The only possible reason for it to do this is so that it can snoop on or interfere with your web traffic.

 Really… just don’t!
-Note that similar issues plague free VPNs.
+Note that similar issues plague a free VPN.

 Private Proxy Server